AurelienRichez/space-invaders/wasm-space-invaders/README.md

 ```

-the the space invader game is served on localhost:8080.
+the space invader game is served on localhost:8080.

+Or you can also try it directly on [github pages](https://aurelienrichez.github.io/space-invaders/)
 Commands
 -------